kommitters/elixir_xdr/README.md

 ```
 XDR.QuadFloat 	         # Section 4.8, not supported for 128-byte size.
 XDR.Const 		         # Section 4.17, can be replaced with elixir constants.
 XDR.Typedef 			 # Section 4.18, may be implemented with elixir modules.
-More info bellow in this guude.
+More info bellow in this guide.
 ```

 ## How to implement a XDR type?